paws-r/paws/cran/paws.networking/cran-comments.md

 ## R CMD check results

-There were no ERRORs, WARNINGs, or Notes.
+There were no ERRORs, or WARNINGs.
+Notes:
+checking installed package size ...
+NOTE installed size is  5.2Mb sub-directories of 1Mb or more:
+    R      2.0Mb
+    help   3.0Mb

-Maintainer Notes: tarball package size: 498K
+Maintainer Notes: tarball package size:  568.24K

 ## Downstream dependencies